Carl Zimmermann (news anchor): Career

 We wanted to get the army on television, what was happening over in Korea.
 And the only thing I could think of was the Signal Corps film footage.
 They were shooting a lot of film over there and it never got anywhere.
 So I said 'Let's get that film, we'll edit it, and do a half-hour weekly show.'

 After the war, Zimmerman again returned to WEMP, then worked brief stints at WFOX and WRAC before WITI hired him as news director in 1959.
 WITI was preparing to switch from being an independent television station to the local CBS affiliate, and Zimmerman established the station's news room with the help of Lil Kleiman.
 While working at WITI, Zimmerman held many job titles, including news anchor, reporter, news director, and director of communications.
 He remained at WITI until his retirement in 1986, although he still occasionally served as a reporter emeritus and as a mentor to some of the younger staff at the station.

 According to Zimmerman's son Jack, Zimmerman briefly considered running for Congress, but decided against it.

 Over his career, Zimmerman won many awards and honors.
 In 1945, he was awarded the Bronze Star Medal for his reporting during WW2.
 In 1984, he won the Abe Lincoln Award "for exceptional programming on radio and TV."
 He was inducted into The Milwaukee Press Club Hall of Fame and The Wisconsin Broadcasters Hall of Fame in 1988 and 1989, respectively.
 In 2011, he took part in the Stars and Stripes Honor Flight to Washington, D.C.
 He also won the Alfred P. Sloan Foundation award for creative editorial writing.

 Personal life

-Zimmermann was born in Milwaukee to German immigrant parents John and Katherine.
-He graduated from South Division High School in 1937.
-He met his wife, Doris, while working at WEMP and the two married in 1942, just before Zimmermann shipped out to serve in WW2.
-He attended University of Wisconsin–Milwaukee.